-- Apply for a credit limit increase: doing so will decrease your credit utilization.
-Which, remember, makes up 30 percent of your score.
+- Apply for a credit limit increase: doing so will decrease your credit utilization, which, remember, makes up 30% of your score.

-- Pay all your bills in full and on time: this will continue to demonstrate that you can handle credit responsible, and help you avoid acquiring debt in the process.
+- Pay all your bills in full and on time: this will continue to demonstrate that you can handle credit responsibly and help you avoid acquiring debt in the process.